Was (novel)

 Was (or Was... in the UK edition) is a WFA–nominated 1992 novel by Canadian author Geoff Ryman, published by HarperCollins, focusing on themes of L. Frank Baum's 1900 novel The Wonderful Wizard of Oz, and the 1939 musical film version, ranging across time and space from 1860s Kansas to late 1980s California.
-The story follows three main character, each living in a different time period, whose individual journeys all connect to the story of The Wizard of Oz.
+The story follows three main characters, each living in a different time period, whose individual journeys all connect to the story of The Wizard of Oz.

 Plot summary

 Told in alternating, non-chronological chapters, the novel is separated into three parts: "Winter Kitchen", "Summer Kitchen", and "Oz Circle".
 The story follows three characters, each connected to the story of The Wizard of Oz, and how they are all connected to one another without even realizing it.

 The primary focus is on Jonathan, a gay actor with AIDS who goes on a obsessed pilgrimage of sorts to Manhattan, Kansas, in search of the "real" Dorothy.

 Other portions of the novel explore the tragic life of "Dorothy Gael" in 1800s Kansas, whose traumatic experiences with Aunt Emily and Uncle Henry after her mother's death leads her to create an imaginary and idealized world in her mind based on some of her real-life experiences as a way of coping with her bleak reality.
 Unlike Baum's fairy tale book, she never gets to experience the magic of Oz, thus turning her into an insane and bitter old woman.
 L. Frank Baum himself makes an appearance as a substitute teacher in Kansas who meets Dorothy, and is so inspired and touched by their encounter, he decides to make her the main character of his classic fantasy novel.

 Finally, the book explores the life of Judy Garland as she plays Dorothy Gale in the 1939 movie.